PiAir/gettingandcleaningdatacoursera/README.md

 to install it first if you have not done so yet.

-If needed, set the working directory to the folder containing run_analysis.r uncomment and modify these lines in run_analysis.r:
+If needed, set the working directory to the folder containing run_analysis.r

+Uncomment and modify these lines in run_analysis.r:
 ```R
 # kWorkingDirectory = "path/to/your/workingdirectory"
 # setwd(kWorkingDirectory)